How Cloud-Based Editors Work

 Client-side processing compiles native-speed code (typically C/C++ or Rust libraries) to WebAssembly, a binary instruction format that runs in your browser at near-native speed.
 When you load a file in a client-side editor, the processing happens entirely within your browser's sandboxed environment.

 The file goes from your disk to browser memory to processed output, all on your machine.
-No network request is made.
-No server ever sees your data.
+No upload request carries your file data, and no processing server sees the file contents.

 Privacy: The Primary Advantage